WCSCourses/HelminthBioinformatics_2023/README.md

 ### Target audience
 The programme is aimed at researchers at various levels including Senior Research Assistants, PhD Students, Postdoctoral Researchers, Laboratory Scientists and Clinical Scientists.

-This week-long course is free to attend and open to applicants based in Asia involved in helminth-related research.
+This week-long course is free to attend and open to applicants that are based in Asia involved in helminth-related research.
 The course will be taught in English.

 ### Prerequisites
 The practical computational sessions will be taught exclusively through Unix/Linux.
 Participants should have some familiarity with the Linux operating system.
 This will allow participants to fully benefit from the course.
 There are numerous online introductory tutorials to the UNIX/Linux operating system and command line, including: